liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

         - [Application Server]

-`data`: This folder is used to store an embedded HSQL database, Liferay's Jackrabbit JSR-170 file repository, and Liferay's search indexes.
-Liferay is initially configured to use the embedded HSQL database but the HSQL database is primarily intended for demonstration and trial purposes.
+`data`: This folder is used to store an embedded HSQL database, Liferay's Jackrabbit JSR-170 file repository, and Liferay's search indexes. @product@ is initially configured to use the embedded HSQL database but the HSQL database is primarily intended for demonstration and trial purposes.
 Liferay's database connection can be configured on the Basic Configuration page that appears on